zv3zdochka/Reshy_Ege_Cheater/README.md

 5. The script will execute, logging in, fetching tasks, leaking answers, and filling out the test form.

 6. After completion, the script will print the test status, including the time taken and the number of correct answers submitted.

+## License
+This project is licensed under the GNU Affero General Public License Version 3.0.
+For more information, see the LICENSE file.

 ## Disclaimer